Wells Fargo to pay special compensation to front-line workers amid coronavirus outbreak

-(Reuters) - Wells Fargo & Co (WFC.N) will join other large U.S. banks in paying out special compensation to front-line employees, according to a memo seen by Reuters.
+March 23 (Reuters) - Wells Fargo & Co will join other large U.S. banks in paying out special compensation to front-line employees, according to a memo seen by Reuters.

 The San Francisco-based bank said all of its domestic full-time employees who make less than $100,000 a year will receive a pre-tax payment of $600, and part-time employees will get a $300 bonus.